Best Investing Strategies

 As you make more money, diversification becomes more important, since you don’t want too much of your money in one type of investment.
-Right now I am probably a bit over-exposed in equities, but at only 32, I have a long time horizon.
+Right now I am probably a bit over-exposed in equities, but in my 30s, I have a long time horizon.

 That’s it.
 I invest in things I understand with low fees and minimal taxes.
 Those are my 3 essentials for successful investing.

 I personally don’t have anything that I am saving for in the short term, so a vast majority of my investments I am holding for the long haul.
 If I do decide to buy another property in the next few years, then I will plan to take that money out of my brokerage account, or start building a cash reserve once I have a new purchase goal.
 But since I am not sure that I will buy anything large in the short-term, then I am keeping my investments focused on a longer-term time horizon.